 in which are some things hard to understand

-The Greek word for “hard to understand” occurs this once in the New Testament.
+The Greek word for “hard to understand” occurs this one time in the New Testament.
 Other literature used this word for something obscure.
-Peter had difficulty in understanding some of Paul’s teaching.
+Peter had difficulty understanding some of Paul’s teachings.

-This ought to be an encouragement to some of us since we find some things difficult to understand.
+This ought to encourage some of us since we find some things difficult to understand.
 Keep at it; it will come.
 Only “some” things are difficult to understand, not most of what Paul wrote.
 Though Peter did not have a formal education, he understood most of what Paul wrote.
-Keep in mind that we will never understand everything about God, if we did, we would have to be as smart as He is.
+Keep in mind that we will never understand everything about God; if we did, we would have to be as smart as He is.

-Most of the Bible is clear and gives instruction for the improvement of our souls.
+Most of the Bible is clear and gives instructions for improving our souls.

 “For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart” (Hebrews 4:12).